 Champlain residential students move into the College's first on-campus dormitories: Jensen and Sanders Halls.

-The College embarks on its first construction project and builds Hamrick Hall, which becomes a dining facility.
+The College embarks on its first construction project and builds Hamrick Hall, which becomes a student life facility.

 The College builds a second wing onto the south end of Freeman Hall to house a library and new classrooms.